Topological recursion relations from Pixton's formula: Introduction

 The main theorem of our work is the following:

-\begin{theorem} Suppose that $g>0$, and either $g \leq 26$ or $n \leq 3$.
-Then there exists a topological recursion relation for every degree-$g$ monomial in the $\psi$-classes on $\oM_{g,n}$. \end{theorem}
+\begin{theorem} For any $g$ and $n$ (such that $2g-2+n>0$), there exists a topological recursion relation for every degree-$g$ monomial in the $\psi$-classes on $\oM_{g,n}$. \end{theorem}

-More explicitly, a topological recursion relation for $\alpha = \psi_1^{l_1} \cdots \psi_n^{l_n}$ refers to a tautological relation expressing $\alpha$ in terms of strata classes supported on the boundary of $\oM_{g,n}$ with no $\kappa$-classes; a precise definition is given in Section~\ref{sec:strata} below.
+More explicitly, a topological recursion relation for $\alpha = \psi_1^{l_1} \cdots \psi_n^{l_n}$ refers to a tautological relation expressing $\alpha$ in terms of basic classes supported on the boundary of $\oM_{g,n}$ with no $\kappa$-classes; a precise definition is given in Section~\ref{sec:strata} below.

+This theorem can be seen as a next step in a series of vanishing results for the tautological ring.
+Looijenga~\cite{1995Looijenga} proved that the tautological ring $R^*(\M_g)$, which is generated by monomials in $\kappa$-classes, vanishes in degrees greater than or equal to $g-1$.
+Ionel proved in~\cite{2002Ionel} that $R^*(\M_{g,n})$, which is additively generated by monomials in the $\psi$- and $\kappa$-classes, vanishes (in cohomology) for degrees greater than $g-1$.
+The results of Graber--Vakil~\cite{2005GraberVakil} and Faber--Pandharipande~\cite{2005FaberPandharipande} imply that any monomial in the $\psi$- and $\kappa$-classes of degree greater than or equal to $g$ can be expressed, in $R^*(\oM_{g,n})$, as a boundary class.
+This raises the natural question of finding explicit boundary formulas for such monomials on $\oM_{g,n}$.

-The proof of Theorem~\ref{thm:main} is an application of a collection of relations, referred to as ``Pixton's relations" in what follows, that arises by studying the double ramification cycle on $\oM_{g,n}$; these relations were conjectured by Pixton and proven by the first and second authors in \cite{2016CladerJanda}.
-Pixton's relations are a natural candidate for producing topological recursion relations because they do not involve $\kappa$ classes, and additional such relations can be constructed easily by multiplying Pixton's relations by appropriate $\psi$-classes and pushing them forward under forgetful maps.
+In~\cite{2018CladerGrushevskyJandaZakharov}, the first, second and fourth author described an explicit algorithm for finding such formulas, thus reproving these vanishing results in an effective manner.
+We considered a family of relations in $R^*(\oM_{g,n})$, which are referred to as {\it Pixton's relations} in what follows and which arise from the study of the double ramification cycle on $\oM_{g,n}$.
+These relations were conjectured by Pixton and proven by the first and second authors in \cite{2016CladerJanda}, and are not to be confused with Pixton's $r$-spin relations (also conjectured by Pixton \cite{Pi12} and proved in~\cite{2015PandharipandePixtonZvonkine, J16}).
+We observed in~\cite{2018CladerGrushevskyJandaZakharov} that Pixton's relations are a natural candidate for producing TRRs, for two reasons.
+First, Pixton's relations start in degree $g+1$, which is only one degree greater than the TRRs that we seek.
+Second, Pixton's relations do not involve any $\kappa$-classes to begin with.
+To obtain relations in degree $g$, we multiply Pixton's relations by appropriate $\psi$-classes and push them forward under forgetful maps.
 We make the non-boundary contributions to these relations explicit in a family of cases.
-From here, simple linear algebra and computer verification shows that for $(g,n)$ as in the statement of the theorem, the resulting equations are sufficient to produce topological recursion relations for any $\psi$-monomial.
+From here, simple linear algebra shows that the resulting equations are sufficient to produce TRRs for any $\psi$-monomial.
+Thus, the results of this paper are a sharpening of the algorithm described in~\cite{2018CladerGrushevskyJandaZakharov}.

-\begin{note} In fact, a full collection of topological recursion relations for all degree-$g$ monomials in the $\psi$-classes on $\oM_{g,n}$ is now known, via a larger set of relations than those used in our work.